pubky/mainline/mainline-next/docs/roadmap.md

 # Refactoring Roadmap

-Milestone 1 delivers the IPv4 client in four ordered stages: the runtime and protocol foundation, bootstrap and health recovery, low-level item event streams, and high-level results derived from those streams.
+Milestone 1 builds the IPv4 client in order: runtime and protocol, bootstrap and health recovery, low-level events, then high-level results.

+Estimates assume one experienced Rust/DHT engineer, extensive AI assistance, and reuse of existing code and tests.
+Milestone 1 totals 10-17 engineer-weeks;
+recalibrate after 1a.

+Ranges include production hardening, tests, docs, CI, review fixes, soak-test work, and integration into `main`.
+Elapsed soak and review waits are separate;
+an independent security audit is excluded.

 ## 1a.
 Core IPv4 Runtime and Protocol

+Estimated effort: 2-4 engineer-weeks.

 Build the client around a library-owned Mio reactor while keeping public futures and streams independent of any application async runtime.
 Include: